 Anyway, why am I reviewing clothing shops?
 Well I’m not, because behind the stores, there’s a little fenced off area where you can see some of these adorable animals!

 The area is quite small, basically like a yard, so don’t expect a field of llamas.
+If you want to legit see alpacas and llamas in their natural environment, definitely visit the area around the beautiful Colca canyon.
 But it’s a nice opportunity to see the animals, right in the city and really close up.

 If you stay for a while, their keeper will sometimes come out and hand you some leafy stalks to feed these guys with.
 It’s pretty fun getting a chance to feed them!